Past President of the National League of Cities

 A life-long West Virginian, Jim attended West Virginia University, obtaining a Bachelor of Science degree in 1973.
 He fulfilled a lifetime dream of playing basketball for the West Virginia University Mountaineers as a walk-on player in 1968-69.
 He continued his education with graduate work at West Virginia University and a fellowship with the European Union in Brussels, Belgium.

 He previously served on the World Council of the United Cities and Local Governments(UCLG) in Barcelona, Spain and on the Board of Directors of the National Community Reinvestment Coalition in Washington, DC.
 Jim served as Vice-President of his local Habitat for Humanity chapter and traveled to Poland and Hungary to build homes for needy families.
 He has been inducted into the West Virginia Municipal League Hall of Fame and received the Municipal League’s Lifetime Achievement Award, In 2018, the West Virginia Municipal League honored Jim by renaming the Lifetime Achievement Award as the “Jim Hunt Lifetime Achievement Award”.

 Active in his community, Jim is a member of the Harrison County Chamber of Commerce, the Clarksburg Kiwanis Club and serves as Ambassador Emeritus of the United States Army Reserve.

-Jim’s greatest accomplishment is his family which consists of his wife, Pam, Daughter Sarah, Son Jason and three granddaughters, Ali, Avery and Emery.
+Jim’s greatest accomplishment is his family which consists of his wife, Pam, Daughter Sarah, Son Jason, Daughter-in-Law Stacie and four granddaughters, Ali, Avery, Emery and Sadie.